mjordan/islandora_crawler/README.md

 # Islandora Crawler

-First attempt at a script to crawl an Islandora 7.x site to get all objects' URLs.
+First attempt at a script to crawl an Islandora 7.x site to get the 'download' URLs for a given datastream.

 ## Requirements